programmable-web-project-unioulu/PWP/meetings.md

 - The team discussed the duration required for each section of the project and allocated tasks to each member during the meeting.
 - Mr. Ivan expressed his concern about the challenges associated with the NLP aspect of the project and recommended that the team focus more on the API side.
 - The team discussed the need to ensure that the REST API is being used appropriately.
+- During the discussion, Mr. Ivan mentioned that the points allocated for the first deliverable are not finalized and subject to revision based on the review process.
+He suggested that the team may be able to obtain additional points through the review and revision process."
 ### Action points
 *List here the actions points discussed with assistants* During the meeting, several action points were discussed, including: